 and welcome to this instruction to implement random generated dungeons in your RPG Maker project.
 As using this plugin is not plug and play as most other plugins out there, I recommend you to read every step carefully.
 I also recommend you to open my Demo project in the Maker when steps are unclear.

 Step 1: Import Plugin

 Go into your Plugin Manager and import all required Plugins in this order:

 Step 2: Snippets

 The idea of this plugin is to pre-define snippets and decoration layers which this plugin will randomly connect to create appealing dungeons to explore.
-A snippet is a fundamental base element of the resulting maze, in detail: straights, curves, T-forks and one crossings.
+A snippet is a fundamental base element of the resulting maze, in detail: straights, curves, dead-ends, T-forks and one crossing.

 - We decide the size of all the snippets, let’s use 7 for both width and height.